rikulo/rikulo-docs/docs/Layouts/Anchor_Layout.md

 As shown above, the border doesn't count when positioning a view based on the given location.

 > Rikulo is smart enough to detect the keywords, so `"north start"` is the same as `"start north" and so on.

+##Dimension

+You can specify the dimension with fixed value, a percentage or `flex`.
+For example,

+    view.profile.text = "location: center center; width: 50%; height: 50%";

+In additions, you can specify `min-width`, `max-width`, `min-height` and `max-height` to make sure it won't getting too small or too large.
+It is quite useful for so-called Responsive Web Design.
+For example,

+    view.profile.text = "location: center center; min-height: 60; width: 50%; min-width: 100";

 ##Anchor Layout Nested in Other Layout